flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210331-steeplejack-antoine-olhagaray-on-repainting-the-eiffel-tower-gold-by-hand-to-prepare-it-to/index.md

     b820679a4515a3ccf0badfb63bf8ae07a3888c40-2560x1707.jpg
 is_breaking: false
 featured_quote:
-  quote: '"Most of the time we move around like at a treetop adventure course."'
+  quote: Most of the time we move around like at a treetop adventure course.

 ---
 The entire project is expected to take three years (began in 2019) and cost an estimated $60 million.